ImageMagick/Usage-Markdown/filter/index.md

 Here is a comparison of a number of the interpolation filters.
 Gray colors are used so that you can see over and undershoots.
-The top line using a orthogonal resize, while the bottom line uses a cylindrical distortion.
+The top line uses an orthogonal resize, while the bottom line uses a cylindrical distortion.

 ~~~
 for filter in box triangle hermite lagrange catrom